Zainal21/store-apps-service/README.md

 $ Composer install
 ```

-4. Setup your environment variabl in `.env` files or rename `.env.example to .env` based configuration in your _docker-compose.yml_ file.
+4. Setup your environment variabl in `.env` files or rename `.env.example to .env` based on your configuration in your _docker-compose.yml_ file.

-5. run create container and run use  docker compose
+5. run create container and run your container use  docker compose

 ```bash